Any links to Amazon are affiliate links.

 Now that you understand the importance of sleep, even for a preschooler, you might be wondering what time is best for bedtime.

 Take these things into consideration. (page 104)

 - Your preschooler needs at least 10 hours of sleep each night.
 This does not mean bedtime is 10 hours before waketime.
 Sleep needs to be at least 10 hours.

 - Don’t start your bedtime routine at what you want to be bedtime.
 Allow at least 30 minutes for your bedtime routine.
 Take note of how long your individual routine lasts and leave time for it.

 - If you need to be out late, hire babysitters when possible so you can remain consistent with bedtime.

-- Avoid roughhousing before bedtime; it can take children too long to wind down (though I must say, Brayden actually sleeps better when he got to roughhouse before bed, so always go with what is best for your child).
+- Avoid roughhousing before bedtime; it can take children too long to wind down (though I must say, Brayden actually slept better when he got to roughhouse before bed, so always go with what is best for your child).

 - Read stories on the couch or in a chair–not in child’s bed.
 When Bradyen was two, we did stories in his bed.
-Story time too FOREVER!
+Storytime took FOREVER!
 We started doing it on the couch, then went to bed.
-This made story time much faster and more consistent in length.
+This made storytime much faster and more consistent in length.
 You read, then take your child to bed.

-- Limit number of stories.
+- Limit the number of stories.
 We do three stories per night per child for children reading picture books.
 If we need to read stories with both Brayden and Kaitlyn together, then we do three total so the time is the same.